-Flying through weather extremes, rough seas, unfriendly Russians and towering icebergs, the “Chicago” was one of two World Cruisers to circumnavigate the globe.
+Flying through weather extremes, rough seas, angry Russians and towering icebergs, the “Chicago” was one of two Douglas World Cruisers to circumnavigate the globe.

-The 1920s saw tremendous interest in proving the reliability and potential of aircraft.
+The 1920s saw global interest in proving the reliability and potential of aircraft.
 One venture that captured everyone’s imagination was flying around the world.
-The first attempt, made by a British aircraft in 1922, ended with its crashing in India.
-The following year, teams from France, Italy, Portugal, Argentina, Britain and the U.S. were eagerly making plans for their own attempts.
-In 1924, they all took off in hopes of being the first to circle the globe.
+In 1924, teams from France, Italy, Portugal, Argentina, Britain and the U.S. Army Air Service were making plans for their attempts.
+They all took off in hopes of being the first to circle the globe.
 The race was on!

 Before the flight began, the Army Air Service had set up 70 support stations in different countries along the route.
-At each way station was a crate with spare parts for en route repairs – plugs, magnetos, cables, pulleys, canvas, tubing – 480 separate items in all, including spare engines.
+At each way station were crates with spare parts for en route repairs – plugs, magnetos, cables, pulleys, canvas, tubing – 480 separate items in all, including spare engines.
 Even the crates were meant to be used.
-They were were made of plywood, ash and spruce, so the crews could use the wood to repair or replace any part of a damaged fuselage, pontoon or wing.
+They were were made of ash and spruce plywood, so the crews could use the wood to repair or replace any part of a damaged fuselage, pontoon or wing.

 The World Cruiser “Chicago” was piloted by Lt.
 Lowell Smith and Lt.
 Leslie Arnold.
 With all the unexpected problems along the way, they had to be ready for anything.
 As Smith later recalled: “The icy hand of Failure tried to claw us down when our motor-driven fuel pump quit on us near Icy Tickle, Labrador.
 Five minutes later our wind-driven pump also gave out.
 Les then laid hold of the handle on the emergency pump and pumped it for dear life.”
 For the next 3 hours Les Arnold worked the wobble pump by hand without a break.
 When one arm went numb, he used the other hand to continue pumping until they reached safe harbor.

-The Cruisers made stops at Saigon – Rangoon – Calcutta – Baghdad – Budapest – Vienna – and Paris, where they flew around the Eiffel Tower as a sign of respect, before landing and spending the night in the French capital.
+The World Cruisers made stops in 25 countries including Japan – China – India – Hungary – Austria – France and England.
+At Paris, they circled the Eiffel Tower as a sign of respect, before landing and spending the night in the French capital.
 The American aviators were guests of honor at the Folies Bergère – but all 6 exhausted crew members fell asleep during a performance by the famed can-can dancers.
 Next stop was London where they were again celebrated with royal receptions and formal dinners.
 Next challenge – the Atlantic.

 While over the Atlantic en route to Iceland, the “Boston” lost all oil pressure and the crew was forced to make a sea landing.
-Luckily, the “Chicago” saw this and went in search of a boat to help the downed crew.
+Luckily, the “Chicago” saw this and went in search of a boat to help the downed aircraft.
 The “Chicago” crew found the U.S. cruiser “Richmond” and after three message bag drops, help was on the way.
-They rescued the crew and the “Boston” was taken in tow but, by nightfall, high seas broke up the aircraft and it sank.
+They rescued the crew and the “Boston” was taken in tow but, by nightfall, high seas broke up the aircraft and it sank in deep water.

 CLICK TO ENLARGE!“Chicago” and “New Orleans”

-This 15″ x 20″ museum-quality relic print pictures the four World Cruisers that began the flight and includes a 4-square inch swatch of the original wing fabric from the “Chicago” preserved by the Smithsonian during its restoration.
-Also included is a Certificate of Authenticity signed by the Deputy-Director of the Smithsonian and 3 pages of colorful historical information on the flight and aircraft specs for the Douglas World Cruiser “Chicago.”
+This 15″ x 20″ museum-quality relic print pictures the four World Cruisers that started the flight and includes a 4-square-inch swatch of the original wing fabric from the “Chicago” preserved by the Smithsonian during its restoration.
+Also included is a Certificate of Authenticity signed by the Deputy-Director of the National Air and Space Museum and 3 pages of colorful historical information on the flight along with aircraft specs.
 A wonderful story of the first flight around-the-world – and a true collectible for anyone who appreciates history!
 Aviation history – Made in the USA.

 Leslie Arnold trained as a fighter pilot but didn’t reach the front in time to see combat in World War I. He traveled America as a military barnstormer, one of many pilots after the war who helped excite the public about aviation.
 Lt.
 Arnold was an alternate pilot for the World Flight, and joined Smith on the “Chicago” when the original pilot-mechanic became ill just days before the start of the flight.

 CLICK TO ENLARGE!
-The World Cruiser was an entirely new aircraft, designed and built by the Douglas Aircraft Company – now part of The Boeing Company.
+The World Cruiser was an entirely new aircraft, designed and built in Santa Monica by the Douglas Aircraft Company – now owned by Boeing.
 Delivered at just $48,000 each, it was a lot of airplane for the money.
 The reliable 420 hp Liberty engine gave it a range of 1200 miles as a land plane, a ceiling of 10,000 feet and a top speed of 103 mph.
-Not impressive numbers for 1923, but they were built for endurance, not speed.
+Not impressive numbers for 1924, but they were built for endurance, not speed.